 - Bing Ads claims to connect with 3 million searchers that Google can’t reach.
 By serving ads on partner sites such as Yahoo and MSN, Bing Ads help you connect with searchers who aren’t exclusively using Google for search.

 Search marketers need to conduct keyword research to decide which keywords to use in their ads campaigns.
 We have discussed keyword research for SEO in this previous article, but the same principles apply to SEM.

 First, list down some keywords that are relevant to your business and that prospective customers are likely to use when searching for your products and services.
 You can use one of many Keyword Research tools out there on the internet to make it easier to come up with some decent keywords.

 Simply enter a keyword that’s relevant to your business or service, and see related keyword suggestion ideas that can form the basis of various search engine marketing campaigns.

 Creating Search Ad Copy

-Once you’ve selected the best keywords to target, the next step is to convincing them into clicking into your ad.
-This is where you need to a bit of persuasive skill, so it definitely pays to be a good copywriter.
+Once you’ve selected the best keywords to target, the next step is to convince them into clicking on your ad.
+This is where you need a bit of persuasive skill, so it definitely pays to be a good copywriter.

 Copy is the first thing a user sees when they’re exposed to a search ad, and first impressions are incredibly important for businesses because they can mean the difference between establishing a positive relationship and losing that visitor’s interest for good.